 Thranduil had set up camp close to where the ruins of Dale lingered.
 There were tents and Elves scattered as far as he could see; most dressed in war leathers with their weapons on them.
 Most of them paid him no mind as he wandered through the camp, but a few did stop to stare or even glare on occasion.
 He ignored the Elves until he finally found the largest tent around with two Elves posted at the entrance.

 "Is the king in?" he asked the guards, not bothering to be polite.

 One the guards—a female with dark hair—nodded slowly.
 "Yes.
-He's in conference at the moment—"
+He's planning for the battle at the moment—"

 Bilbo did not wait for her to finish her sentence.
 He marched in and left the guards squawking in protest outside.
 Inside he found Thranduil standing over a table with Gandalf and—surprisingly—Bard.
 They all turned to face him with mixed reactions.

 "Oh.
 Done crying are we?" commented Thranduil, looking back to the map on the table.